The land of the Wild & Wonderful

 Raw Talent Ranch is a very special place.
 There's nothing else like it.
 The barn itself is cozy and more than accommodating.

-I am looking forward to the many future adventures we are sure to have out there with all of my heart.
+I am looking forward to the many future adventures we are sure to have out there.

 You can book time at the Barn by contacting Jay through his website, http://www.lostriverbarn.com/